Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Burn, burn for you.

-Oh, burn for you Oh, burn for you
+Oh, burn for you.

-What am I going to do, burn?
+What am I going to do?

-Love you, Farnsey
+Love you, Farnsey.

-That's such a good name
+That's such a good name.

-Yeah, Dora Buckle
+Yeah, Dora Buckel.

-And you did the right thing in playing Burn For You repeatedly on that flight.
+And you did the right thing in playing Burn for you repeatedly on that flight.

 Oh, that's good too.